We’ve had numerous conversations with VMware users exploring alternatives to VMware vSphere Foundation (VVF) and VMware Cloud Foundation (VCF).

 The platform incorporates several core open-source components from the OpenInfra community (now part of the Linux Foundation) and other open-source projects:

-• Compute, storage, and networking APIs — to ensure compatibility and broad integration support.
+- Compute, storage, image library, and networking APIs for compatibility and broad integration support.

 Over time, many components have been significantly modified or replaced to enhance functionality.
-For example, High availability (HA) and resource balancing are now custom-built implementations.
+For example, Private Cloud Director’s VM High Availability (HA) and Dynamic Resource Rebalancing are Platform9 innovations.

-The goal is to leverage the strengths of open source—such as tenancy models—while delivering a user experience that feels familiar to VMware users.
+Ultimately, the goal is to leverage the strengths of open source, such as tenancy models, while delivering a user experience that feels familiar to VMware users.
+See Architecture and Technical Overview in the docs.

 Is the platform a fork of open source?
 Does Platform9 contribute back?

-Yes, the platform is effectively a fork.
-This gives Platform9 control over the platform’s direction and the ability to re-architect components where upstream projects were insufficient (such as monitoring and high availability).
+Yes.
+The platform is effectively a fork.
+As a result, Platform9 has control over the platform’s direction and the ability to re-architect components where upstream projects were insufficient (such as monitoring and high availability).

-Platform9 contributes back to open source where feasible, typically when there’s no major difference in design approach.
+In addition, Platform9 contributes back to open source where feasible, typically when there is no major difference in design approach.
 Some features, like cross-tenant search, have been developed entirely in-house.
-The platform remains API-compatible with the upstream services it builds upon.
+Notably, the platform remains API-compatible with the upstream services it builds upon.
+See Architecture and Technical Overview in the docs.

 How are platform upgrades handled?
 Is there downtime?